Theory of Critical Phenomena with Long-Range Temporal Interaction: Introduction

 At first sight, the violation of the scaling laws appears natural.
 This is because the Hamiltonian itself is time-dependent and the usual equilibrium thermodynamic relations may not be observed in such a nonequilibrium situation.
 This would become even more undoubtedly considering that we employ the usual Langevin equation with Gaussian white noises for the dynamics so that the fluctuation-dissipation relation along the time direction could not hold.
-However, in such a dynamic approach, the ensemble average for thermodynamics is not along the time direction.
+We note that this implies that the time-dependent Hamiltonian we propose is not generated from those microscopic degrees of freedom that exhibit fast variation with time.
+These fast modes would contribute both to colored noises and to an associated memory or friction term, which are related to each other by a fluctuation-dissipation relation~\cite{Zwanzig}.
+Rather, the Hamiltonian arises from some a prior formed memories that decay relatively slowly as compared with the fast modes and can thus be regarded as quasi-equilibrium similar to the Born-Oppenheimer adiabatic approximation~\cite{Born}.
+This is a mechanism somehow similar to an external source of fluctuations, for which the noise and the friction are not related by fluctuation-dissipation theorem~\cite{Kampen}.
+In other words, we do not consider a memory arising from the finite correlation of the fast modes.
+Note also that in such a dynamic approach, the ensemble average for thermodynamics is not along the time direction.
 Rather, it is carried out over a vast number of samples consisting of different dynamic trajectories or time series at every identical moment.
 In other words, the time average and ensemble average are not equivalent in such a nonequilibrium situation.
 Along the sample direction, the Hamiltonian is identical at every identical moment and the difference among samples is only their different realizations of identically distributed random numbers.
 This avoids the close correlations and hence the dependency of different steps along the time direction in the usual averages over a single dynamic trajectory.
 The price to be paid is that the thermodynamic functions so obtained are time dependent and nonequilibrium~\cite{Zeng}.
 In fact, such an approach has been adopted in FTS in which scaling laws are found to be satisfied whereas the fluctuation-dissipation theorem is not~\cite{Feng}.
 Accordingly, we seek a way to save the scaling laws similar to what has been done to save the hyperscaling law for the Gaussian fixed point in Ref.~\cite{Zeng}.

 To this end, we find that we can just displace $\mathfrak{d}_t$ by a series of $\epsilon$ and $\varepsilon$ without altering the structure of the theory.
 This is not, however, a renormalization of $\mathfrak{d}_t$ since it is just a dimensional constant, which is set to $1$ for comparing theoretical results with numerical ones, since the latter are obtained in the absence of $\mathfrak{d}_t$.
 Rather, the displacement amounts to the variation of the amount of the temporal dimension that is transferred to the spatial one with the spatial dimensionality.
 To the first nontrivial order, the amount increases as $d$ is lowered.
 In this way, all scaling laws are saved and the fluctuation-dissipation theorem keeps violated at the expense of changing the critical exponents $\beta/\nu$, $\beta\delta/\nu$, $z$ and their related ones.
 Nevertheless, the contribution of the dynamics to the critical exponents still persist.
 This renders the critical exponents at the crossover again discontinuous to higher orders although they are continuous to the lowest nontrivial order.